ryantd42/NY-Legislative-Git/2023/S6483B-2023/bill.md

  service credit (including service during the  DROP  period)  exceeds  32 years,  the monthly payment into the DROP account will be limited to 60% of the single life allowance.
-  3. The New York State Police and Fire Retirement System  (PFRS)  shall consider  DROP participants active members, and annual employer contrib- utions shall continue to be made by the State of New York to the PFRS on behalf of such members.
+  3. The New York State and Local  Police  and  Fire  Retirement  System (NYSLPFRS)  shall  consider DROP participants active members, and annual employer contributions shall continue to be made by  the  State  of  New York  to  the  NYSLPFRS  on behalf of such members.
+All loans and excess contributions shall be resolved by the date of entry into  DROP  and  no additional loans or excess contributions shall be permitted thereafter.
-  4. The length of participation in the DROP must be  specified  at  the time  of  election, and may not be less than 1 year, nor exceed 5 years.
+  4. The  length  of participation in the DROP must be specified at the time of election, and may not be less than one  year,  nor  exceed  five years.
 However, if the affected member should leave employment before or after the scheduled DROP termination date, such member shall  forfeit all  DROP  benefits,  and  shall be treated as though there were no DROP election.
-  5. During the DROP period,  the  monthly  pensions  of  such  affected members  will be deferred and held by the PFRS on their behalf and shall accrue interest at 1.5%.
+  5. During the DROP  period,  the  monthly  pension  of  such  affected members  will  be  deferred and held by the NYSLPFRS on their behalf and shall accrue interest at 1.5%.
 Such account, with interest accumulation, must be distributed in full at the end of the specified DROP period.
   6. If an affected member should die or become disabled during the DROP period, such member would be  treated  as  though  there  were  no  DROP election.
   7. Upon  termination  from  DROP, such affected members shall receive their deferred payments, and shall also begin to receive their previous- ly determined pensions.
   Section 212 of  the  Retirement  and  Social  Security  Law  generally prevents  service  retirees from receiving salaries of more than $35,000 for public employment before attaining age 65.
-This proposal would allow members  to receive a full salary and retirement benefits simultaneously for up to 5 years.
+This proposal would allow members to receive a full salary and retirement benefits  SIMULTANEOUSLY for up to five years.
-  The Partial Lump Sum program currently allows PFRS members to  receive lump  sums up to 25% of the present value of their pensions.
-In combina- tion with this proposal, an affected member could potentially receive  a lump  sum  exceeding  65%  of  the present value of their pension.
+  The  Partial  Lump  Sum  program  currently allows NYSLPFRS members to receive lump sums up to 25% of the present value of their  pensions.
+In combination  with  this  proposal,  an affected member could potentially receive a lump sum exceeding 65% of the present value of their  pension.
  This  significantly  reduces  the value of ongoing pension payments over the member's remaining lifetime.
-  If  this  bill  is  enacted during the 2023 legislative session, it is estimated there would be an increase in the annual contributions for the State of New York of approximately 1.4% of salary for the  police  offi- cers employed by the New York State Division of State Police.
+  If this bill is enacted during the 2024 Legislative Session, we antic- ipate that there will be an increase of approximately $17 million in the annual contributions of the State of New York for the fiscal year ending March 31, 2025.
+In future years, this cost will vary but is expected  to average  2.3%  of salary of the affected police officers employed by the New York State Division of State Police.
-  In  addition  to the annual contributions discussed above, there would be past service costs which would depend on the current salary, age, and length of service of the affected members.
+  In addition to the annual contributions discussed above, there will be past service costs which would depend on the current  salary,  age,  and length of service of the affected members.
 It is estimated that the past service  cost  per  member would average approximately 75% of salary for the affected members.
-This  past  service  cost of approximately $510 million will be borne by the State of New York as  a  one-time  payment.
- This estimate assumes that payment will be made on March 1, 2024.
+This  past  service  cost  of  approximately  $519 million will be borne by the State of New York as a one-time payment and assumes that payment will be made on March 1, 2025.
+ S. 6483--A  5

   If  the  anticipated retirement experience of members who are eligible for this benefit changes significantly in the  future,  there  would  be additional increases in employer costs.
+  Further,  we  anticipate  additional administrative costs to implement the provisions of this legislation.
-  This  cost  is based on 4,671 police officers employed by the New York State Division of State Police with an estimated total active salary for fiscal year ending 2023 of $680 million.
+  These estimated costs are based on 4,833 affected members employed  by the  New  York  State  Division  of  State Police, with annual salary of approximately $660 million as of March 31, 2023.
   Summary of relevant resources:
- S. 6483  5

-  Membership data as of March 31, 2022 was used in measuring the  impact of the proposed change, the same data used in the April 1, 2022 actuari- al  valuation.
-Distributions  and  other statistics can be found in the 2022 Report of the Actuary and the 2022 Annual  Comprehensive  Financial Report.
+  Membership data as of March 31, 2023 was used in measuring the  impact of the proposed change, the same data used in the April 1, 2023 actuari- al  valuation.
+Distributions  and  other statistics can be found in the 2023 Report of the Actuary and the 2023 Annual  Comprehensive  Financial Report.
-  The  actuarial assumptions and methods used are described in the 2020, 2021, and 2022 Annual Report to the  Comptroller  on  Actuarial  Assump- tions,  and  the  Codes, Rules and Regulations of the State of New York:
- Audit and Control.
+  The  actuarial  assumptions and methods used are described in the 2023 Annual Report to the  Comptroller  on  Actuarial  Assumptions,  and  the Codes,  Rules  and  Regulations  of  the  State  of  New York: Audit and Control.
-  The Market Assets and GASB Disclosures are found in the March 31, 2022 New York State and Local  Retirement  System  Financial  Statements  and Supplementary Information.
+  The Market Assets and GASB Disclosures are found in the March 31, 2023 New York State and Local  Retirement  System  Financial  Statements  and Supplementary Information.
+  I am a member of the American Academy of Actuaries and meet the Quali- fication Standards to render the actuarial opinion contained herein.
   This  fiscal note does not constitute a legal opinion on the viability of the proposed change nor is it intended to serve as a  substitute  for the professional judgment of an attorney.
-  This  estimate,  dated March 1, 2023, and intended for use only during the 2023 Legislative Session, is Fiscal Note No.  2023-34,  prepared  by the Actuary for the New York State and Local Retirement System.
+  This  estimate,  dated April 3, 2024, and intended for use only during the 2024 Legislative Session, is Fiscal Note No. 2024-149,  prepared  by the Actuary for the New York State and Local Retirement System.